The Great Father: Plot

-Eapen discovers that David's daughter was one of the Joker's victims, and aggressively questions her at home while he is away.
-David warns Eapan for upsetting his daughter.
-Both of them start receiving calls from the Joker and compete that who will find and get to the Joker first.
-The Joker attacks Eapan and David, who later manages to overpower and kill him.
-After this, Eapan asks Nainan about the Joker's identity, Nainan tells him that it was James, who was his office worker.
-Eapan admits to having wanted to kill Joker too.
+David begins his own investigation, which causes CB-CID Andrews Eapen IPS to become suspicious of him, who was in a hurry to catch Joker.
+Eapen's friend Samuel was killed by Joker when he try to catch him.
+Eapen discovers that Sarah was one of the Joker's victims and aggressively questions her at home, where David warns Eapan for distraughting his daughter.
+David and Eapan starts receiving calls from the Joker, who is rumoured to be hiding in his safehouse at Gavi.
+They both heads to Gavi for killing Joker.

+After getting into Joker's safehouse in Gavi, Joker attacks Eapan and David, where Eapen is badly thrashed and falls unconscious.
+However, David brutally kills Joker by stabbing his eyes using a dagger and pushes him into a cliff.
+In the aftermath, Eapan asks David about Joker's identity, where David reveals that Joker was actually his office worker James.
+Eapan also admits to having wanted to kill Joker.
+David returns to his home after being satisfied in killing the person who had abused Sarah.

 Cast

 Production

 On 19 August 2016, actor Mammootty shared the first-look poster of the film on his Facebook profile.
 The film was produced by Prithviraj Sukumaran, Arya, Santosh Sivan, and Shaji Nadesan under the banner of August Cinema.
 South Indian actress Sneha plays the female lead.
 Although it was originally thought Sara Arjun would be acting as Sara, the daughter, Anikha was eventually cast in that role.
 Prithviraj Sukumaran was originally thought to do the role of a police officer but was later replaced by Arya due to physique issues.
 Later Malavika Mohanan replaced Mamta Mohandas for the role of woman inspector.
 Eventually Santhosh Keezhattoor opted to play the antagonist, the Joker.

 On 4 September 2016, principal photography began in Wagamon, Kochi, with other shooting locations including Thrissur.
 Producer-actor Arya also plays a leading police role in the film.
 The actor himself released a teaser on 10 February.